nf-core/eager/docs/usage.md

 maintaining anonyminity for sample donors - for example with microbiome research.

-If using TSV input, mapped read removal is performed library, i.e. after lane merging.
+If using TSV input, mapped read removal is performed per library, i.e. after lane merging.

 #### `--hostremoval_input_fastq`